Fire and rescue services

 More information:

-Dress and behaviour standards are conservative outside of Tahiti, Moorea, Bora Bora and other tourist areas.
+Dress and behaviour standards are conservative outside the tourist areas of Tahiti, Moorea and Bora Bora.

 Visits to certain sacred sites (marae) may require prior authorisation.
 Check with local authorities before visiting any natural or historical site.

 Under French law, same-sex marriage is legal.
-However, outside of the main tourist islands of Tahiti, Moorea and Bora Bora, you may encounter more conservative attitudes.
+However, outside of the main tourist areas of Tahiti, Moorea and Bora Bora, you may encounter more conservative attitudes.

 More information: